SkylineCommunications/SLC-SC-Example_ScriptedConnectors/AdvancedExercise.md

             "Temperature": 0
         },
         "units": {
-            # Fill in the units precision
+            # Fill in the units
             "Cpuutilization": "",
             "Temperature": "",
             "Memoryusage": "",